 Tokyo Area Guide: Ikebukuro 池袋

-Ikebukuro Station is a major transport hub, and the second busiest station in Japan after Shinjuku.
+Ikebukuro Station is a major transport hub, and the second busiest railway station in Japan after Shinjuku.

-Ikebukuro is in Tokyo's Toshima ward.
-Ikebukuro rivals Shinjuku just south of it in terms of vibrancy, shopping, dining and architecture, if not entertainment; however while Shinjuku is ultra-urban anonymity, Ikebukuro has a more "neighborhood" touch.
+Ikebukuro is in Tokyo's Toshima ward and rivals Shinjuku just south of it in terms of vibrancy, shopping, dining and architecture.
+Ikebukuro also has various entertainment options.
+But while Shinjuku is ultra-urban anonymity, Ikebukuro has a more "neighborhood" touch.

 Tobu and Lumine Department Stores